EndeavoringOrb/EndeavoringOrb.github.io/_pages/SCAI.md

 ![An image of the kill symbol which is a red skull.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/kill_shot.png?raw=true)
 the headshot symbol,
 ![An image of the headshot symbol which is 4 diagonal red lines going outwards, centered at the crosshair.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/headshot_plain.png?raw=true)
-the bodyshot symbol,
+and the bodyshot symbol.
 ![An image of the bodyshot symbol which is the same as the headshot symbol except the lines are slightly shorter and they are white instead of red.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/body_shot.png?raw=true)
-and if there is no symbol around the crosshair, then that means you missed.
+If there is no symbol around the crosshair, then that means you missed.
 ![An image of just the crosshair because if you miss there is no symbol.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/miss.png?raw=true)
 They symbols can also be mixed together, so if you get a kill when you headshot someone, then it combines the two symbols, and same for a bodyshot + kill.
 The image below is a body shot + kill.
 ![An image showing a bodyshot plus a kill, which is a red skull with the white diagonal lines of a body shot.](https://github.com/EndeavoringOrb/EndeavoringOrb.github.io/blob/cb48de249f356566fbb90d3e4d632dc647d21bd5/files/bodyshot_kill.png?raw=true)